gxnx/DotNet6WebApiOnLambda/README.md

 # .NET 6  Web API Template for AWS Lambda

-This project is created for those who want to deploy their .NET 6 Core Web API to AWS Lambda.
+This project is created for those who want to deploy their .NET 6 Core Web API to AWS Lambda easily.

 ## Installation